angelal14/LoveAng/README.md

 - Maybe add a 'current events' tab to my blog?

 ## Brief Comment
-I literally stayed up all night in order to figure out the absolute positioning issue...IT'S 4:33AM RIGHT NOW and I finally figured it out.
+I literally stayed up all night to figure out the absolute positioning issue...IT'S 4:33AM RIGHT NOW and I finally figured it out.
 I couldn't stop.
 And then I did it.
 Thank God for YouTube videos.
+Signing off @ 22 July 2020.